danhollenbach/APC_Project_2024.1-AddNums/README.md

         git clone https://github.com/danhollenbach/Projeto_APC_2024.1-AddNums.git
         ```

-- 2. Open the game folder in VSCode.
+- 2. Open the game folder and go to the output directory.

        In the terminal, run the following command:
         ```bash
         .\'main.exe'